TUMFTM/Lane_Level_Matching/README.md

 This module contains different filters for data preprocessing

 ### Sine filter module
-This module contains the custom sine curve used for lane change detection on acc signal.
+This module contains the custom sine curve used for lane change detection on acceleration data.
 The custom curve is shown by running the script show_custom_sine_filter.py.
 This is the optimum curve based on the collected ground truth data sets in this project.

 ## The following modules are not included in this extract